Venezuela's Chavez hopes fourth chemo will be last

 Also refreshed, however, is Venezuela's opposition movement, which has finally united under an umbrella group after years of contributing to its own failures by bickering and policy differences among parties and leaders.

-The opposition has scheduled primaries in February to pick a unity candidate, with a youthful state governor, Henrique Capriles Radonski, the favorite to win that.
+The opposition has scheduled primaries in February to pick a unity candidate, with a youthful state governor, Henrique Capriles Radonski, the favourite to win that.

 One big, unknown factor in Venezuela's political scenario is the date of the election.